Protopithecus: Paleoecology

-Other animals found in Toca da Boa Vista include another large atelid, Caipora bambuiorum, as well as Arctotherium wingei, Catonyx cuvieri, Desmodus draculae, Nothrotherium maquinense, Protocyon troglodytes, Smilodon populator, giant anteaters, collared peccaries, crab-eating foxes and raccoons, striped hog-nosed skunks, and guanacoes.

 The environment inhabited by Protopithecus is unclear.
-Most of Brazil was thought to have been covered in open tropical cerrado vegetation during the Late Pleistocene, but if Protopithecus and Caipora were arboreal, their presence suggests that the region may have supported a dense closed forest during the Late Pleistocene.
+Most of Brazil was thought to have been covered in open tropical cerrado vegetation during the Late Pleistocene, but if Protopithecus and Caipora were arboreal, their presence would suggest that the region supported a dense closed forest during the Late Pleistocene.
 It is possible that the region alternated between dry open savannah and closed wet forest throughout the climate change of the Late Pleistocene.